puppetlabs/puppet-docs/source/puppet/4.9/hiera_migrate_environments.md

 >
 > Since un-migrated environments rely on the global hierarchy, it can't change until they're all migrated.
 >
 > That's a problem for _migrated_ environments, because Hiera always checks the [global layer][]  before the [environment layer][].
-So if both layers use the same datadir, the global layer will get there first; the environment layer might be enabled, but it won't get a chance to do anything.
-That's fine if the global and environment hierarchies are identical, but it will cause problems the first time you edit an environment's hierarchy.
+So if both layers use the same datadir, the global layer gets there first; the environment layer might be enabled, but it won't get a chance to do anything.
+That's fine if the global and environment hierarchies are identical, but it causes problems the first time you edit an environment's hierarchy.
 Effectively, you wouldn't get the benefits of per-environment configuration until you'd migrated _every_ environment.
 >
-> Moving the datadir avoids that problem --- since the global datadir no longer exists in a migrated environment, Hiera will skip those data sources and proceed to the environment hierarchy.
+> Moving the datadir avoids that problem --- since the global datadir no longer exists in a migrated environment, Hiera skips those data sources and proceeds to the environment hierarchy.

 ## Step 1: Check for illegal hierarchy overrides